KasunShanaka/A-Webstore/README.md

 (Also I only made this project public because of interviews 	:sweat_smile:)

+I am using fucitional components here and I havent used Redux to manage states yet, but I will use it for this project.

 ### Why I choosed the technologies/tools I used,
     React js - large community base and Its a library that I'm already familiar.
     Material UI - plenty of components and easier to customize each one.